• Skip to main content

 Mastodon

 Speaking of innovative bands and artists in metal music, there’s hardly any collective of musicians that can compete with Mastodon.
 In fact, you won’t find another band that sounds anything like them.
-They are live a super heavy version of Tool.
+They are like a super heavy version of Tool.

 During their career, they have experimented a lot with different tunings, some of which are rather unusual, giving a lot of headaches to those who tried to transcribe their music.
 But they’ve also used the good old drop C tuning on occasion, as is the case with their best-known song.